CanTalat-Yakan/3DEngine/README.md

 - Static vs Instance: Static methods run once per stage and are great for global logic/UI; instance methods run per entity and can use fields/properties on the component.
 - Local methods: Not supported by the generator because they are not type members and don’t have a stable lifetime across frames.
 Prefer instance methods on the behavior struct if you need state.
 - `partial` keyword: Not required.
 The generator emits separate helper types and a plugin; it doesn’t inject into your structs.
+- Struct lifetimes and disposal: Structs are value types; they aren't “destroyed” with a finalizer.
+If your struct holds class references with unmanaged resources, implement `IDisposable` on the struct and dispose those references in `Dispose()`.
+The ECS will invoke `Dispose()` for components on `Despawn`.

 ## Roadmap (high-level)